 geometryDirectories: - ./geometries

-It is possible to give Improviz a list of code files that it will load on startup.
+There is also the usercode directory which contains a few other useful functions, and is meant to show how you can also create your own functions that further expand on what you can do with Improviz.
 This makes it possible to have specific functions for performances available without having to modify the source or copying it into the editor window each time.